Seven Ways to be a Rock Star Homeschool Mom

 1. Academics are important – but relationships are more important.

-In the same vein, relationships with siblings are more important than the work.
-In our house it’s not permissible for siblings to fight and tear each other down physically or verbally.
+In the same vein, relationships with siblings are more important than schoolwork.
+In our house, it’s not permissible for siblings to fight and tear each other down physically or verbally.
 Stop and referee, require apologies and make things right before trying to get back to work.

 2. Don’t stress over things you can’t control.

 First, allow a little margin in your life.